wernerschram/absynt/README.md

 [![Coverage Status](https://coveralls.io/repos/github/wernerschram/scasm/badge.svg)](https://coveralls.io/github/wernerschram/scasm)

 # Scasm
-Scasm is an assembler writen in scala.
-It currently includes an x86 assembler, with support for 8086, i386 and x64 instuctions, and an ARM assembler with support for A32 instuctions.
-Neither implements the full set of instuctions.
+Scasm is an assembler written in scala.
+It currently includes an x86 assembler, with support for 8086, i386 and x64 instructions, and an ARM assembler with support for A32 instructions.
+Neither implements the full set of instructions.
 My initial goal is to implement a simple boot sector for both x86 and ARM.

 ## examples